Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 - Preheat the oven to 375˚F

-- Prepare an 8″x 8″ square baking pan by lining it with parchment paper or lightly spray with nonstick cooking spray. (see below for tips on using parchment)
+- Prepare an 8″x 8″ square pan by lining it with parchment paper or lightly spray with nonstick cooking spray. (see below for tips on using parchment)

-- Cream the butter for about 1 minute until lightly fluffy
+- Cream the butter for about 1 minute until lightly fluffy in a stand mixer fitted with a paddle attachment, or in a large bowl with a hand mixer, on medium speed

 - Add the sugar and beat for 2 more minutes.
 The mixture should be light and fluffy.
 Be sure to stop and scrape the bowl once or twice to make sure everything is fully combined